Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation: Committee Elections

 \begin{corollary} For the application to committee elections with variable number of winners, computing $L_\infty(V)$ is NP-hard. \end{corollary}

-We believe that for all values of $p > 1$, $L_p$ aggregation is NP-hard.
-Our belief comes from the observation that, similarly to $L_\infty$, there are dependencies between the underlying alternatives, as, for $p > 1$, we wish to be, in a sense, not too far from the ideal point of any voter.
+Chen et al.~\cite{chen2018computing}, using a slightly different jargon, prove that $L_p$ aggregation in NP-hard for all values of $p > 1$.

-\begin{conjecture} For the application to committee elections with variable number of winners, $L_p$ aggregation is NP-hard for any $p > 1$. \end{conjecture}
+\begin{corollary} For the application to committee elections with variable number of winners, $L_p$ aggregation is NP-hard for any $p > 1$. \end{corollary}

-Condorcet winners do not always exist for this application.
+While $L_p$ aggregation always exist for this setting, the next example demonstrates that Condorcet winners do not always exist for this application.

-\begin{example} Consider alternatives $A = \{a, b, c\}$ and voters $V = \{v_1, v_2, v_3, v_4, v_5$ where $v_1 = v_2 = \emptyset$, $v_3 = \{a, b\}$, $v_4 = \{a, c\}$, and $v_5 = \{b, c\}$.
+\begin{example} Consider alternatives $A = \{a, b, c\}$ and voters $V = \{v_1, v_2, v_3, v_4, v_5\}$ where $v_1 = v_2 = \emptyset$, $v_3 = \{a, b\}$, $v_4 = \{a, c\}$, and $v_5 = \{b, c\}$.
 Then, $\emptyset$ beats all other points in the metric space, except $\{a, b, c\}$, but $\{a, b, c\}$ is beaten by any of $\{a\}$, $\{b\}$, and $\{c\}$; thus, no Condorcet winner exists here. \end{example}

 Condorcet aggregation for this application can be phrased also as a Condorcet-consistent aggregation method for a binary combinatorial domain with top-based input, where the completion principle is based on the Hamming distance (see, e.g.,~\cite{combinatorialcomsoc}).
-Condorcet aggregation was studied by Darmann~\cite{darmann2013hard} which demonstrated the computational intractability of a related problem~\cite[Theorem 3.7]{darmann2013hard}; we believe that the proof there translates to our setting.
+Condorcet aggregation was studied by Darmann~\cite{darmann2013hard} which demonstrated the computational intractability of a related problem~\cite[Theorem 3.7]{darmann2013hard}.

+We note that for committee election, only one committee may be a Condorcet winner: namely the one obtained by the majority voting rule, i.e. taking each alternative selected in a majority of preferences.
+Indeed, for any other committee, there is no strict majority against adding or removing an ``unpopular'' alternative.
+However, this is a necessary condition only, and it remains to decide if such committee actually is a Condorcet winner.

-\begin{conjecture} For the application to committee elections with variable number of winners, Condorcet aggregation is NP-hard. \end{conjecture}
+\begin{theorem} For the application to committee elections with variable number of winners, Condorcet aggregation is NP-hard (more precisely, it is coNP-hard to decide whether the committee obtained by majority voting is a Condorcet winner). \end{theorem}

+\begin{proof} We provide a reduction from the NP-hard {\sc Vertex Cover} problem.
+Consider a graph $G$ with vertex set denoted $A$ (with $n:=|A|$) and edge set $E$ (with $|E|$); and an even integer $k$.
+We first duplicate every edge in $E$ ($E$ becomes a multi-set), and write $m$ for the (new) size of $E$.
+Note that this operation is safe, in the sense that a subset of vertices is a vertex cover in the original graph if, and only if, it is a vertex cover in the new one.
+We further assume that $G$ has no isolated vertices, is not a star, and that $n\geq k+4$.